2018 Analysis of Impediments to Fair Housing Choice

 Analysis of Impediments

-As an entitlement of Community Development Block Grant Program funds an analysis of impediments is performed every five years to uncover any obstacles to fair housing.
-Should you wish to have a copy of this report please contact the County of Lehigh Fair Housing Officer, Paulette Gilfoil.
+As an entitlement of Community Development Block Grant Program funds, an analysis of impediments is performed every five years to uncover any obstacles to fair housing.
+Should you wish to have a copy of this report, please contact the County of Lehigh's Fair Housing Officer, Paulette Gilfoil.